CrossRef/crossref-precipitation-reports/about.md

 ### How often is the data updated?

-Every night.
-If there is demand, we can do this more frequently.
+When we feel like it.
+If there is demand, we can do this more automatically, and more frequently.
 The last time the data was updated in noted at the top of the sidebar.

 ### Can you move the widgets 12 pixels to the right?

 Probably not.
 Streamlit is fantastic, but it doesn't give you fine-grained control over all UI elements.

-### I see that you are using dataframes and plotly in a very *cough* eccentric fashion.
+### I see that you are using dataframes and plotly in an *cough* eccentric fashion.
 Are you an idiot?

 Indubitably.